agiledev-students-spring2023/final-project-nyuthrift/UX-DESIGN.md

 ## My Profile
 #### Description
 This is the user's own profile, which can be accessed by pressing the 'My Profile' button in the bottom navigation bar.
-From the user's personal profile, they can access their purchase history, listings, messages, likes.
-In addition, the user can see offers that have been made on their own listings
+From the user's personal profile, they can access their offer history, listings, messages, likes, and see all offers that have been made on their own listings.

 #### Image
 ![My Profile](/ux-design/images/MyProfile.png)